raviurlams/ng4-code-test/README.md

    open git bash on the project folder

-2.  ```
-    rm -rf node_modules dist tmp
+2. Install the the latest beta version of the angular CLI:
     ```

-3. Install the the latest beta version of the angular CLI:
-    ```
     npm install -g angular-cli@latest

    ```

-4. Install the dependencies
+3. Install the dependencies
     ```
     npm install
     ```

-5. Start the app in the browser
+4. Start the app in the browser
     ```
     ng build
     ng serve